Skip to content

 Infrastructure as Code

 You can use the Nullstone UI to configure your applications and infrastructure, but there are times when you want to configure in code.
-Placing configuration in code allows you to track infrastructure changes in version control, share configuration with your team, and automate configuration.
+Placing configuration in code allows you to automate configuration, track infrastructure changes in version control, and share configuration with your team.

 Pipeline and Workflow